If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Battle Palettes

 Early-game bosses Damas, Ruud, Slater, Erik, Dory, and Debias all have fully-functional personal battle palettes defined for them in the game's data.
 Slater and Debias' palettes are actually duplicates of each other, with only extremely minor differences from the generic enemy palette for the Knight class.
-Additionally, Bartre also has an unused palette that seems to be intended for him as a Fighter, which naturally goes unseen due to him only ever appearing as a Warrior in The Binding Blade.
-The boss palettes, meanwhile, don't show up in game because the bosses are all unpromoted classes, while the palettes are mistakenly assigned as their promoted palettes.
+Additionally, Bartre and Juno have unused palettes seeming intended to be used for those characters before promoting (as a Fighter and Pegasus Knight, respectively), which go obviously go unused due to the two only ever appearing in their promoted classes in The Binding Blade.
+The boss palettes, meanwhile, don't show up in-game because the bosses are all unpromoted classes, while the palettes are mistakenly assigned as their promoted palettes.
 Oops.

 World Map Names